smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/maintaining.md

 - Refer to field description table for option F6=Add, above.
 - When copying a record, the source record Variable Name and Sequence Number are displayed under the screen heading.
-New values must be specified for both fields in the \"To:\" input fields under the headings, except that type L dynamic variables may use the same Variable Name as long as a new sequence number is assigned.
+New values must be specified for both fields in the "To:" input fields under the headings, except that type L dynamic variables may use the same Variable Name as long as a new sequence number is assigned.